Find out more about

 As UCU is part of Utrecht University all Dutch students are automatically eligible for student finance or ‘studiefinanciering’.

 As an EEA student you are allowed to take up a part-time job in the Netherlands.
-If you (or your non-Dutch parent or partner) work more than 56 hours a month you may be eligible for student finance, paid monthly, which turns into a gift once you graduate.
+If you (or your non-Dutch parent or partner) work more than 56 hours a month you may be eligible for student finance, paid monthly as a loan.

 If you are not eligible for Dutch student finance and you are a national of one of the countries which belong to the European Union (EU), the European Economic Area (EEA) or Switzerland, you can apply for a loan or a contribution towards the payment of your tuition fees or course fees.